aaron-rub/aaron-rub1/2022KeyVocab.md

 Through the process of abstraction, a programmer hides all but the relevant data about an object in order to reduce complexity and increase efficiency.
 - Liquid
 Code that exits in the programming environment, but gets converted to something else when sent to the browser
+- MIT license
+This allows using code freely and making and distributing closed source versions.
+Typically, the author of software with MIT License want credit.
+Credit could be as simple as adding the authors name in comments.

 ### Big Idea 5.3 Computing Bias